erigones/esdc-docs/user-guide/install/before.rst

 - Disable CPU C-States.

-    .. note:: Some Intel® processors, which are using the C-States feature, can cause an error that may seriously endanger the run of a working compute node.
+    .. note:: Some Intel® processors, which are using the C-States feature can cause an error that may seriously endanger correct functioning of a compute node.
 The error is treated in the system, but you are advised to disable C-States in the BIOS configuration.

 - Disable USB 3 support.